syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ### Sort column based on string length

-The following code shows how to perform custom sorting for the columns based on the string length by overriding the `handleSort` and `compare` method.
+The following code shows how to perform custom sorting for the columns based on the string length by overriding the `compare` method.

 {% tabs %}
 {% highlight Dart %}